 Step 4: Back petals

-Rnd 2: 2 sc in each st around (12), slst to close the ring.
-Do not finish off.
+Rnd 2: 2 sc in each st around, slst to close the ring.
+Do not fasten off.
+(12)

-Continue around in red/pink and make the petals using the same steps that you used for the first set of petals (as below)
+Continue around in main color and make the petals using the same steps that you used for the first set of petals (Step 2, rnd 1 – 4)

 Add on a second petal as per Step 3 above.

-Place the back petals behind the main petals and stitch in place.
+With the main petals pointing top and bottom, place the back petals behind the main petals, pointing left and right.
+Stitch in place.

 More crochet flower patterns